psy2k/NMPopUpView/README.md

 NMPopUpView
 ===========

-Simple class for iOS that shows nice popup windows.
+Simple class for iOS that shows nice popup windows, written in Swift.
+The project is build with Swift 2.0, so you need Xcode 7.0 or higher to use it.

 ##Installation
 ###Automatic installation using Cocoapods